fleetdm/fleet/docs/Using Fleet/fleetctl-CLI.md

 # fleetctl CLI

-fleetctl (pronounced "Fleet control") is a CLI tool for managing Fleet from the command line.
-Fleetctl enables a GitOps workflow with Fleet.
+fleetctl (pronounced "Fleet control") is a CLI tool for managing Fleet from the command line. fleetctl enables a GitOps workflow with Fleet.

 fleetctl also provides a quick way to work with all the data exposed by Fleet without having to use the Fleet UI or work directly with the Fleet API.